Monday, September 02, 2019

 "Barrier!"

-CAP immediately darted forward and launched at their attacker, who didn't seem able to react in time.
-To the panda's surprise, the man proved as substantial as a shadow, and CAP crashed headfirst into the wall.
+CAP immediately launched at their attacker, who didn't seem able to react in time.
+To the panda's surprise, the man proved insubstantial as a shadow, and CAP crashed headfirst into the wall.
+The man watched the panda's faceplant, then turned towards Pollock, producing another grenade from his suit pocket.
+"Your hour is at hand."

-The man's hand slid easily into the wall for just a moment, until its arc brought it clear again, a piece of the wall grasped between his fingers.
+The hand slid easily into the wall for just a moment, until its arc brought it clear again, a piece of the wall grasped between his fingers.
 He locked eyes with the panda and smiled.
 "Won't be a minute."

 "Is he using time-related expressions?"
 Pollock grumbled as she reached into her jacket for a large gun.
-The man drifted smoothly into the wall and out of sight.
+The man drifted into the wall and out of sight.

 "Of course he is!
 Didn't you see the clocks all over his outfit?"

-"Yes, but what do grenades and intangibility have to do with time?"
+"What do grenades and intangibility have to do with time?"

 CAP gawked.
 "What happened to boxing gloves and silly string?"